Alexa Dellanos Spreads Her Legs In Tantalizing Bikini Slideshow From St. Barths: ‘Best Place On Earth’

-Alexa Dellanos is sharing more snaps from her St. Barths getaway, to the delight of her numerous fans.
-A three-photo slideshow posted to her popular Instagram page January 3 showed the bombshell chilling at the beach in a revealing leopard-print bikini, and earned a whopping 108,100 likes from her dedicated admirers.
+Alexa Dellanos is sharing more snaps from her St. Barths getaway, much to the delight of her numerous fans.
+A three-photo slideshow posted to her popular Instagram page on January 3 showed the bombshell chilling at the beach in a revealing leopard-print bikini, and earned a whopping 108,100 likes from her dedicated admirers.

 The 25-year-old treated her audience to a tantalizing display of curves as she posed seductively to show off her voluptuous assets.
 In the first picture, Alexa spotlighted her curvaceous backside by turning her side to the camera and looking over her shoulder.
 Her typically stirring gaze was absconded behind a pair of dark sunglasses, which sported golden butterfly frames that complemented her swimsuit.
 The model placed one hand under her chest, calling attention to her shapely bust, and pulled up some of her locks with a sultry gesture.
 Her ample booty was perfectly displayed in the skimpy thong bikini, which featured a minuscule triangular back that fully bared her buns.